What is alcohol use disorder?

 Treatment also looks at other parts of your life, like your relationships with friends and family, school and work, medical problems, and living situation.
 It helps you find and manage problems.
 Treatment helps you take control of your life so you don't need to drink alcohol.
 Family counselling often is part of treatment.

-Go to http://www.healthwise.net/patientEd
+Go to https://www.healthwise.net/patientEd

 Current as of: November 8, 2021